 Occasionally a vaginal scan is also performed to give us a better view of your baby.
 You will be able to watch the entire scan on our wall-mounted plasma screen monitors!

 Once the scan is completed the sonographer will leave the room.
 All of your measurements including your blood pressure and blood results will be reviewed by our radiologist or on-site obstetrician.
-If you have chosen to get your results on the day you will then be taken to our consultation room where the results will be discussed with you.
-Otherwise, the results will be sent to your referring doctor and they will give them to you at your next appointment.
+Results will be sent to your referring doctor and they will give them to you at your next appointment.

 You will be given your expected due date on the day and you will be given a online access card to view your images through our website.